 4. Security Risks

-Choosing the Right AS400 Consulting Partner: Key Considerations
+Picking the Right AS400 Consulting Partner

 I. Extensive Consulting Experience

 Businesses should look for consultants who have worked extensively with IBM iSeries environments.
 Good partners know the ins and outs of hardware, software, and security in AS400 systems.
 Their team excels in IBM i, RPG programming, and DB2 databases.
-Companies with over two decades of platform experience usually provide better value than generalists who have limited knowledge of AS400.
+Companies with over two decades of platform experience usually provide better value than generalists who have limited knowledge of the legacy system AS400.

 II.
 Proven Delivery Track Record